 Keep in mind, people currently enrolled in Medicare Plan G and those shopping for Medicare Plan G for the first time are being affected, nationwide.
 Due to these high annual rate increases, we recommend considering other Medigap plans.

-The strategy we recommend when shopping for a Medigap Plan is finding coverage that has low monthly premiums, minimal out of pocket costs, and a low annual rate increase.
-Plan N is quickly gaining popularity over Plan G due to its low out of pocket costs and historically low rate increases.
+The strategy we recommend when shopping for a Medigap Plan is finding coverage that has low monthly premiums, minimal out-of-pocket costs, and a low annual rate increase.
+Medicare Plan N is quickly gaining popularity over Plan G due to its low out-of-pocket costs and historically low rate increases.

 Final Thoughts on Medicare Supplement Plan G

 If you currently have Medicare Plan G and would like to explore other Medicare Supplement plans, you may have some options.
 Depending on the state you live in, you can switch any time of the year, so long as you can pass medical underwriting.